Yoshikawa Akimasa: Later career

+Personal life

 Yoshikawa had four daughters but no sons, he adopted a younger son of Sone Arasuke, who married his Yoshikawa's 4th daughter Kamako.
 The son, Hiroharu, became a prominent businessman.
 However, Kamako had an affair with her chauffeur, with whom she attempted a double suicide by throwing themselves in front of a train.
 The chauffeur died instantly, but Kamako survived with serious injuries.
 The revelation of her adultery across class lines brought vehement condemnation from the press and Yoshikawa's peers, and forced his retirement from public life.

 Yoshikawa's birthplace in Yoshinogawa, Tokushima is preserved as a house museum.
 His grave is located at Aoyama Cemetery in Tokyo.